Lisbon: February Weather AveragesDaily averages for February

-Great places to eat and drink thrive in Lisbon.
+Great places to eat and drink are aplenty in Lisbon.
 The Restaurant 100 Maneiras used to be in Cascais but moved downtown several years ago.
-Cod is the dish for which the chef is most famous.
-The wine list is excellent also.
+Cod is the dish the chef is most famous for.
+The wine list is excellent, too.

 The Café Nicole, facing the main city square, is famous for its strong black coffee and steaks.
 Apparently, there has been a café in this same location since the 1700s.

 For over 60 years the Hot Clube has been one of the world’s premier jazz clubs.
 Located on the Avenue da Liberdade, the ambiance is worth a visit.